ezEngine/docs/docs/custom-code/typescript/typescript-overview.md

 ## Instantiating TypeScript Components

-TypeScript code is executed through the [TypeScript component (TODO)](ts-component.md).
+TypeScript code is executed through the [TypeScript component](ts-component.md).
 This is effectively a C++ component which forwards everything of relevance to script code and back.
 Therefore you never add a script directly to a [game object](../../runtime/world/game-objects.md), instead you attach a TypeScript component, which then references the desired script.

 ## Compiling TypeScript Code